-- 14. Be sure the coupler is secured to the trailer hitch and safety chains or cables are attached. - 15.
+- 13. Before use and after the first 100 miles, torque the lugnuts to 90-95 foot lbs.
+Lug nuts must be tightened in a star criss-cross pattern (Figure 3-6) to ensure uniform pressure and alignment.
+Apply torque evenly by repeating star pattern until desired torque is reached. - 14.
+Be sure the coupler is secured to the trailer hitch and safety chains or cables are attached. - 15.
 Check the brakes for proper operation prior to departure.
-See Owner's Manual for brakes or tailer for complete instructions. - 16.
-Check the springs and under carriage for loose parts.
+See Owner's Manual for brakes or tailer for complete instructions.

-- Carry a spare tire for both the trailer and towing vehicle.
-On extended trips, carry spare wheel bearings, seals, and races.
-Be sure and carry the proper tools to complete the repairs. - 18.
+- 16. Check the springs and under carriage for loose parts. - 17.
+Carry a spare tire for both the trailer and towing vehicle.
+On extended trips, carry spare wheel bearings, seals, and grease.
+Carry the proper tools to complete the repairs. - 18.
 When traveling, check the wheel hubs during stops at gas stations, restaurants, or other places.
-If the hub feels abnormally hot, the bearing should be inspected before continuing the trip. - Note: All trailers used in salt or brackish waters must be rinsed off completely with fresh water immediately after use, to prevent rust and corrosion.
+If the hub feels abnormally hot, the bearing should be inspected before continuing the trip.

+Note: All trailers used in salt or brackish waters must be rinsed off completely with fresh water immediately after use, to prevent rust and corrosion.
 Failure to rinse the trailer could cause cosmetic trailer damage that is not covered by your warranty.